-An exploding middle class and its appetite for consumable goods is driving emerging and frontier market growth.
-The surge in demand has a direct impact on the mining, oil & gas, technology, communications and education sectors.
+An exploding middle class and its appetite for consumable goods are driving emerging and frontier market growth.
+The surge in demand has a direct impact on the mining, oil & gas, technology, communications, and education sectors.
 Boutique investment firms leverage the non-correlated nature of these assets & regions to provide extraordinary returns that are correctly balanced against risk.

 What strategy should you adopt?
 When investing in these markets take a longer-term “patient money” strategy.
 Monitor your portfolio and adjust holdings accordingly.
 The recommendation is to allocate 25% – 45% of your portfolio to international investments for the best return.

 Studies have shown that an allocation of as high as 60% for international investments can provide improving risk/return benefits.
 As with all financial matters, seek advice from a professional.